Is The 3-2-1 Method Your New Favourite Workout Routine?

 Time

-Although six sessions per week might sound like a lot - especially if you’re just starting out or you have a hectic week ahead of you - keep in mind that there’s no minimum workout duration you have to hit for any of it to count.
-You really could do four 20-minute workouts and a brisk walk.
+Although six sessions per week might sound like a lot - especially if you’re just starting out or you have a hectic week ahead of you - keep in mind that your sessions don’t need to be long every time.
+You really could do four short workouts and a brisk walk, and the workouts in Katie’s program range from 20-45 minutes.

 Likewise, if you have a clear preference between Pilates and strength or have fitness goals that align with one more than the other, you could opt for longer sessions of that particular training style, supplemented with shorter sessions of the other.
 How long your workouts take is all up to you.